 This program will be of particular interest to students in economics, political science, history, international relations, and anthropology.
 Courses are also available in art history and literature/film studies.
 Internships and community service placements are available to interested students but are not guaranteed.

 This program is open to sophomores, juniors and seniors in good academic and social standing who have a minimum GPA of 2.75.
-Although there are no specific program prerequisites, all students are required to take a Hungarian language course on-site.
+Please note that this is a highly competitive program with limited program spots.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students are housed in Corvinus University’s Ráday dormitory located within walking distance of the University.
 Each student shares a double or triple room with other Corvinus University or CIEE students.
 The dormitory has communal kitchens and laundry facilities, and internet is available throughout the facility.
 It is located in a popular shopping district with cafés, restaurants, schools and a supermarket.